KILTprotocol/docs/docs/participate/04_propose_tip.md

 1. Select your corresponding account as the extrinsic submitter (the *submit with account* field)
 2. Provide the address you consider worthy of receiving a tip: (the *beneficiary* field)
 3. Provide a reason (the *tip reason* field).
 This can either be some **descriptive words or a URL**.
-The latter should point to the contribution(s), e.g., the github pull request, blog posts, translations or videos among other things.
+The latter should point to the contribution(s), e.g., the GitHub pull request, blog posts, translations or videos among other things.
 Please note that the tipping process is expected to fail if the reason is not recognizable.
 4. Sign and submit the extrinsic (the *Propose tip* button)

 ## Example